Ostia Antica: Imperial Ostia

-Ostia was further developed during the first century AD under the influence of Tiberius, who ordered the building of the town's first forum.
+During the Augustan age, Agrippa had the theatre built (18-12 BC), the city forum was probably built under Tiberius and under Caligula (37-41 AD) an aqueduct was built.
+In 14 AD Claudius replaced the ancient office of the Ostian quaestors with a procurator annonae of the equestrian order, in charge of the grain supply (annona).

-Due to the small size of the harbour at Ostia, Claudius commissioned a new harbour at Portus on the northern mouths of the Tiber (Fiumara Grande).
+Due to the small size of the harbour at Ostia, Claudius commissioned a massive new harbour at Portus on the northern mouths of the Tiber (Fiumara Grande).
 Insufficiently protected from storms, Claudius' project was later supplemented by the hexagonal harbour built by Trajan and finished in 113 AD.
-Trajan also developed the harbour of Civitavecchia (Centum Cellae), a relatively short distance away.
-These ports took business away from Ostia and began its commercial decline.
+Trajan also developed the harbour of Civitavecchia (Centum Cellae), 20 km away.

-Nevertheless, Ostia grew to a peak of some 100,000 inhabitants in the 2nd and 3rd centuries AD.